keremoflu/TMDB-API-iOS-App/README.md

 # Requirements
 Firstly Sign Up to www.themoviedb.org and get your API Key and Token from https://www.themoviedb.org/settings/api

-# Disclaimer
-This iOS project developed by 3-4 months experienced developer.
-There might be solid principles, mvvm architecture and related mistakes.

 # Contact
 If you wish to contact, feel free to mail me; keremoflu@yandex.com